sparkflows/sparkflows-docs/docs/installation/configuration/https-self-signed-certificate.rst

 HTTPS : Importing Self-Signed Certificates
 ================================

 Fire Insights comes with a self-signed certificate.
-It is contained in conf/keystore.jks.
+It is contained in "conf/keystore.jks".

 When using the self-signed certificate, the Browser will complain as it has not been issued by a Certificate Authority.

 This warning message can be supressed by importing the self-signed certificate into the Browser  inside  ``Trusted Root Certification Authorities``.

-Below are the steps for importing self-signed certificate into your Browser.
+Below are the steps for importing self-signed certificate into your Browser:

-Export the certificate to your machine
+Exporting the certificate to your machine
 --------------------------------------------

 - Got to ``URL`` for the ``HTTPS`` port.